Quintus Caecilius Metellus Pius Scipio: Political career

 Cicero names "P. Scipio" among the young nobiles on his defence team when Sextus Roscius was prosecuted in 80 BC.
 He is placed in the company of Marcus Messalla and Metellus Celer, both future consuls.

-Metellus Scipio was probably tribune of the plebs in 59 BC, but his patrician status argues against his holding the office.
+Metellus Scipio was probably tribune of the plebs in 59 BC, but this office was usually forbidden to those with patrician status.
 It is possible that Scipio's adoption into a plebeian gens may have qualified him for a tribunate on a technicality.
-He may have been curule aedile in 57 BC, when he presented funeral games in honour of his adopted father's death, six years earlier.
-He was praetor, most likely in 55 BC, during the second consulship of Pompeius and Marcus Crassus.
+He may have been aedile in 57 BC though this is not certain; one of the responsibilities of the aediles was organising games and he is known to have presented funeral games that year, in honour of his adopted father (who had died six years earlier).

-In 53 BC, Scipio was interrex with Marcus Valerius Messalla.
+He was praetor, most likely in 55 BC during the second consulship of Pompey and Marcus Crassus.
+In 53 BC, Scipio was briefly interrex with Marcus Valerius Messalla.
+Because only a patrician could be interrex, the holding of this office is incompatible with him having been a plebeian tribune.
 He became consul with Pompeius in 52 BC, the year he arranged the marriage of his newly widowed daughter to him.

 Indisputably aristocratic and conservative, Metellus Scipio had been at least a symbolic counterweight to the power of the so-called triumvirate before the death of Crassus in 53 BC.
 "Opportune deaths," notes Syme, "had enhanced his value, none remaining now of the Metellan consuls."

 He is known to have been a member of the College of Pontiffs by 57 BC, and was probably nominated upon the death of his adoptive father in 63, and subsequently elected.

 Role in civil war

 In January of 49 BC, Scipio persuaded the senate to issue the ultimatum to Caesar that made war inevitable.
 That same year, Scipio became proconsul of the province of Syria.
 In Syria and Asia, where he took up winter quarters, he used often oppressive means to gather ships, troops, and money:

 Scipio put to death Alexander of Judaea, and was acclaimed Imperator for claimed victories in the Amanus Mountains — as noted disparagingly by Caesar.

 In 48 BC, Scipio brought his forces from Asia to Greece, where he manoeuvred against Gnaeus Domitius Calvinus and Lucius Cassius until the arrival of Pompeius.
 At the Battle of Pharsalus, he commanded the centre.
 After the optimates' defeat by Caesar, Metellus fled to Africa.
 With the support of his former rival-in-romance Cato, he wrested the chief command of Pompeius' forces from the loyal Publius Attius Varus, probably in early 47.
 In 46, he held command at the Battle of Thapsus, "without skill or success," and was defeated along with Cato.
 After the defeat, he tried to escape to the Iberian Peninsula to continue the fight, but was cornered by the fleet of Publius Sittius.
-He committed suicide by stabbing himself, so he would not fall into the hands of his enemies.
+To avoid capture by his enemies, he killed himself by stabbing with his sword.